 Converting time worksheets.

-Elapsed time worksheets in hours, minutes and seconds.
+Elapsed time in hours, minutes, and seconds

 Elapsed time refers to the amount of time that has passed between a start time and a finish time.
 This can be challenging to students if they are not completely familiar with the base 60 system used for second, minutes and hours, and the fact that there are 24 hours a day sometimes split into morning and afternoon times.

 Please note that when finding future dates, it is important to start with the largest unit first and progress to the smaller units.
-For example, if the start date is February 8, 2000 and the elapsed time is 3 years, 2 months, 3 weeks and 6 days, you would add the three years first to get February 8, 2003.
-Next, add the months to get April 8, 2003.
-Finally, add the weeks and days to get May 5, 2003.
+For example, if the start date is February 8, 2020 and the elapsed time is 3 years, 2 months, 3 weeks and 6 days, you would add the three years first to get February 8, 2023.
+Next, add the months to get April 8, 2023.
+Finally, add the weeks and days to get May 5, 2023.
 You can add the weeks and days together as they are both exact lengths whereas years and months vary in size.